Will my flight have Wi-Fi?

 Is there a time limit or bandwidth limit?
 Can I stream video or audio over this connection?
 Can I download things while using this service?

-The only time limit on a flight is the 10,000 foot indicator-below that point electronic devices are not allowed to be turned on, and the Wi-Fi system will not be available.
+The only time limit on a flight is the 10,000 foot indicator-below that point the Wi-Fi system will not be available.
 Bandwidth limitations depend on the number of users simultaneously connected and how much bandwidth they are using.
-Generally speaking, you'll be able to receive streaming video and audio or download files.
+Generally speaking, streaming video from Internet sites is not supported.

 Do you allow VPN connections?
 Do you block any ports that I may use (SMTP, telnet, RDP, Peer-to-Peer)?